eclipse-keypop/keypop-card-cpp-api/README.md

 - **Modular Interfaces**: Designed to support modular extensions, allowing developers to implement custom functionality while adhering to the standardized interface structure defined by this project.
-- **Compliance**: Aligned with the specifications of the Calypso Networks Association, ensuring that implementations conform to recognized standards, which is crucial for terminal reader system certification.
+- **Compliance**: Aligned with the specifications of the Calypso Networks Association, ensuring that implementations conform to recognized standards, which is crucial for the terminal reader layer certification.

 ## Usage
 To use the interface definitions in your project, include the relevant headers in your source files and provide concrete